Thunder Shares Love for Wildlife at the Zoo | Oklahoma City Thunder

 Being a regular visitor of the zoo, the afternoon transformed Adams into an overgrown kid with carte blanche to the candy store.
 He quickly bonded with 2-year-old elephant Achara by feeding her pieces of apple, sweet potato and carrot with an outstretched arm as she vacuumed his offerings to Adams’ delight.
 Later on, Adams would play catch with the young pachyderm akin to a beloved pet dog.

 “The relationship we’ve built with Steven is awesome.
-He’s come to the zoo several times and seen the animals, see how we take care of them and see the commitment we have for the animals here,” said Nick Newby, OKC Zoo assistant curator.
+He has come to the zoo several times and seen the animals, see how we take care of them and see the commitment we have to them,” said Nick Newby, OKC Zoo assistant curator.
 “He’s fallen in love with the zoo and we’ve fallen in love him as well.”

-Adams’ love affair for the animals generated an exponential effect on his teammates.
+Adams’ love affair for the animals was contagious.
 The Thunder foursome watched in awe of the sea lions’ aerial display with their slick dark silhouettes exploding out of the water and gliding with the grace of ballerinas.

-“These guys let us share our passion and our love for our animal,” said Candice Rennels, OKC Zoo director of public relations.
-“They respect it and they appreciate it and that means a lot to us.”
+“These guys let us share our passion and love for the animals,” said Candice Rennels, OKC Zoo director of public relations.
+“They respect the animals and they appreciate them and that means a lot to us.”

-Once the players stopped at the hills of Lion Overlook, they all whipped out their phones almost in concert to record an African lion name Hubert frolicking with his female companions Tia and Bridget.
-In a mixture of awe and caution, Felton fixated his eyes on the lions and their movements wondering what he would do if he was on the other side of glass.
+Once the players stopped at the hills of Lion Overlook, they all whipped out their phones almost in concert to record an African lion named Hubert frolicking with his female companions Tia and Bridget.
+In an amalgam of awe and caution, Felton fixated his eyes on the lions and their movements wondering what he would do if he was on the other side of the glass.

 And while NBA players are used to being the tallest and biggest ones in the room, a visit with the Asian elephants proved to not be the case with their weights reaching upwards of 11,000 pounds in a 10-foot high frame.
 Eyes in the behind-the-scenes area swept up and down at the sheer massive size of the elephants in marvel.

-Several trunk-wielding brush strokes later, Anthony came away with a Jackson Pollock-like masterpiece with his new elephant friend.
+Several trunk-wielding brush strokes later, Anthony came away toting a Jackson Pollock-like masterpiece with his new elephant friend.

 “It’s always a blast to have the one-on-one connection with any person and an elephant.
-To see them have that lightbulb moment with an elephant where they touch it for the first time is amazing,” said Newby.
+To see them have that lightbulb moment with an elephant where they touch an elephant for the first time is amazing,” said Newby.
 “We love to share that with our community and with the Thunder.”

 Step into the wild.
 Adams feeds 31-year-old male rhinoceros Chandra.
 The other Chandra is a 20-year-old elephant.
 Photo by Zach Beeker | OKC Thunder